sudarpo/aws-workshop-datasync/datasync-smb-to-fsx-workshop/module2/README.md

 2. From the PowerShell command line, enter the following command to create a network share:

-        New-SMBShare -Name "Share1" -Path "C:\share1" -FullAccess "Everyone”
+        New-SMBShare -Name "Share1" -Path "C:\share1" -FullAccess "Everyone"

-    This will create a new network share named "Share1" with read/write access for all users.
+    This will create a new network share named `Share1` with read/write access for all users.
 This is the share that DataSync will access to copy the share1 folder to FSx.

-#### 3. Create a new file share on FSx
+### 4. Create a new file share on FSx

 When you create a new FSx file server, it automatically creates a network share named "share".
 To show you how to manage FSx file shares, we'll go ahead and create a new share using the steps below.
 You can also check out the [FSx documentation](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/managing-file-shares.html) for further details.